ecnepsnai/otto/docs/client.md

 |`REGISTER_NO_TLS_VERIFY`|Optional.
 If `1` then no TLS verification is done when connecting to the server.|
 |`OTTO_CLIENT_PORT`|Optional.
 Specify the port that the Otto client will listen on.|

+To aid with registration, running the client with the `-v` argument will print out the property values that are passed to the Otto server during registration.

 **Example:**

 ```bash